awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 ### Number of executors in the cluster
-With 80 Spot Units in the Task Instance Fleet, EMR launched either 20 * xlarge (one executor) or 10 * 2xlarge instances (2 executors), so the Task Instance Fleet provides 20 executors / containers to the cluster.\
+With 40 Spot Units in the Task Instance Fleet, EMR launched either 10 * xlarge (running one executor) or 5 * 2xlarge instances (running 2 executors), so the Task Instance Fleet provides 10 executors / containers to the cluster.\
 The Core Instance Fleet launched one xlarge instance, able to run one executor.
-{{%expand "Question: Did you see more than 21 containers in CloudWatch Metrics and in YARN ResourceManager? if so, do you know why?
+{{%expand "Question: Did you see more than 11 containers in CloudWatch Metrics and in YARN ResourceManager? if so, do you know why?
 Click to expand the answer" %}}
-Your Task / Application running on the Spark cluster was configured to run in Cluster mode, meaning that the **Spark driver is running on the Core node**.
+Your Spark application was configured to run in Cluster mode, meaning that the **Spark driver is running on the Core node**.
 Since it is counted as a container, this adds a container to our count, but it is not an executor.
 {{% /expand%}}